-Regardless of the timespan, an employee is going to be working for your organization, there’s a need to have a legally binding temporary employment contract in place.
-A fixed-term employment (or temporary) contract safeguards both employer and employee, as well as provides a clear record of the responsibilities, rewards, and expectations both parties are agreeing to.
+Regardless of the timespan, an employee will be working for your organization; there’s a need to have a legally binding temporary employment contract in place.

-Although many organizations use a legal professional to write their temporary employment contracts, it’s perfectly possible to do the job yourself.
-Read on to discover how to write a temporary employment contract, as well as information on some of the FAQs that temporary employment contract writers ask.
+Although many organizations use a legal professional to write their temporary employment contracts, it’s possible to do the job yourself.

-Just like any other employment contract, a temporary employment contract is a legally binding agreement between the employer and the employee.
-It covers both rights and responsibilities, ensuring both parties are clear about what’s required.
+Like any other employment contract, a temporary contract is a legally binding agreement between the employer and the employee.
+It covers rights and responsibilities, ensuring both parties know what’s required.

-Although the content differs between different types of contracts (for example a freelance contract will have differing details to an independent contractor contract), the basic format will remain the same.
+Although the content differs between different types of contracts (for example, a freelance contract will have varying details to an independent contractor contract), the basic format will remain the same.

 How long can a temporary employment contract last?

-If there is concern about employment not being available for the entire 12-month period, this can be reflected in the wording around hours worked (creating a casual contract), by making it clear that on some occasions there may be no need for the employee to work, but, when they do, they do so under the terms laid out in the contract.
+In that case, this can be reflected in the wording around hours worked (creating a casual contract) by making it clear that on some occasions, there may be no need for the employee to work, but when they do, they do so under the terms laid out in the contract.

-What’s the difference between contract and temporary employment?
+What is the difference between a temporary contract and a fixed-term contract?

-The following pieces of information need to be included in a temporary employment contract.
+The following information needs to be included in a temporary employment contract.

 1. Names of the Employer and Employee